 At Vanderbilt, learning happens all the time – in classrooms and labs, at internships and during study abroad, and even in your campus residence.
 Is the academic environment intense?
 Sure.
 But you'll also find it collaborative and supportive.

 Vanderbilt blends a top-tier research university with a teaching-focused liberal arts curriculum.
-With four undergraduate schools and colleges, 70 majors, and 72 minors, you’re never at a loss for ways to explore your interests or discover new passions.
+With four undergraduate schools and colleges, over 70 majors, and 72 minors, you’re never at a loss for ways to explore your interests or discover new passions.

 Whether you’re participating in research with faculty, developing your Immersion Vanderbilt project, or even chatting over dinner with your faculty head of house, at Vanderbilt, you’re a part of a collaborative intellectual community.